-- Concrete is colored by using a color hardener, a pigment in powder form, or acid stains, or integral liquid.
+- Concrete is colored by using a color hardener, a pigment in powder form, acid stains, or integral liquid.

-- Venetian pink, platinum gray, dark red, walnut, ash white are a few of the most preferred stamped concrete colors.
+- Venetian pink, platinum gray, dark red, walnut, and ash white are a few of the most preferred stamped concrete colors.

 2) The secondary color